SPECIAL NEEDS TRUST PHOENIX

 Your First Choice for a Special Needs Trust Phoenix

 Each state has its own regulations regarding special needs trusts.
 When you want to establish a trust for a disabled family member in Arizona, the law firm of Susan L. Sandys is a natural choice.
-I specialize in the areas of law that affect families like yours every day.
-My experience began with 11 years representing families for the Department of Child Safety, and I have spent the last 20 plus years specializing in estate planning law.
+By using documents written in simple English, we can work together to make sure your disabled child is protected.

 While planning for death and incapacity can be very uncomfortable, I do my best to keep the estate planning experience as casual and chatty as possible.